janithl/paataka/README.md

 ## Running/Building

-Run `go run paataka.go` to run, and `go build paataka.go` to compile a binary
+Run `go run paataka.go` to run as a CLI, and `go run paataka.go -http` to run the REST API.
+Run `go build paataka.go` to compile a binary.

 I use go's amazing built-in cross-compilation to build for different OSes and architectures.
 For example to build for Linux 386: